 Heather Hedden has been a taxonomist for over 25 years in various organizations and as an independent consultant.
-She currently works as a Senior Consultant with the knowledge and information management consulting firm Enterprise Knowledge, LLC, where whe helps clients with taxonomy and ontology projects.
-Previously she worked in taxonomy-related roles at Semantic Web Company (vendor of PoolParty software), Gale/Cengage Learning, Project Performance Corp, First Wind, and Viziant.
-Heather has designed and developed, taxonomies, thesauri, ontologies, and metadata schema for internal and externally published content, including websites, intranets, and content management systems.
-She gives workshops on taxonomy creation through various organizations and her own business, Hedden Information Management.
-Heather is author of The Accidental Taxonomist, 3rd edition.
+Most recently she worked as a Senior Consultant with the knowledge and information management consulting firm Enterprise Knowledge, LLC, where she helped clients with taxonomy and ontology projects.
+She has worked in taxonomy-related roles at Semantic Web Company (vendor of PoolParty software), Gale/Cengage Learning, Project Performance Corp, First Wind, and Viziant.

 Building Taxonomies to Leverage Content